Rebel Talent (May 2018)

 Small, simple, and seemingly irrelevant factors often have profound consequences on our behavior and ability to stick to our decisions.
 In her book Sidetracked and in her talks, Francesca Gino explains exactly why our decisions get derailed and what we can do to stick to the plan—at work, in our personal lives, and as organizations.
+Her latest book, Rebel Talent, is a groundbreaking analysis of rebels; rule breakers who, despite their bad rap, are often the happiest and most successful people in the world.

 Francesca Gino is a professor of business administration in the Negotiation, Organizations & Markets Unit at Harvard Business School and the author of Sidetracked: Why Our Decisions Get Derailed, and How We Can Stick to the Plan.
 She is also formally affiliated with the Program on Negotiation at Harvard Law School and with the Mind, Brain, Behavior Initiative at Harvard.
 In October and November 2016, she spearheads and writes “Rebel Talent,” the new “Big Idea” (and cover story) for Harvard Business Review: a two-week series of articles, videos, tools, and events devoted to exploring the power of constructive non-conformity at work.